 First-Generation Mechanical Bodies

 Recommendations.
 The original Pentaxes have a wonderful, integrated feel to their operation.
 Film winding is delicious, the shutter release is positive, and it's like they said in the old advertisements, "just hold a Pentax".
 The S2-and-newer models are the most convenient to use, and their control layout is instantly familiar to anyone that has laid hands on a Spotmatic or K-series Pentax body.
 The three earliest models, with the slow speed dial, are desired by collectors, with the rare "S" or second-gen "Tower 26" (less than 5,000 produced) fetching the highest prices.
 The rare SB & SB2 Japanese military models are also valued by collectors.
 As far as a user body goes, our top recommendation is the SV/H3v.
 It had the benefit of all of the improvements made over during the first six years of Pentax production and possibly the coolest self-timer of all time :-).
 Over 480,000 were made, so they are fairly easy to come by, and prices are very reasonable.
 But any model from the S2 and up makes a great camera to build around.
-A couple of caveats: 1) because even the newest of these bodies is at least 50 years old, a CLA (clean, lube, adjust) is often in order (especially when it comes to getting properly regulated shutter speeds), and 2) the Asahi Pentaxes do not seem to like cold weather, in general, and will often jam once their temperature threshold has been met.
+A few caveats: 1) because even the newest of these bodies is at least 50 years old, a CLA (clean, lube, adjust) is often in order (especially when it comes to getting properly regulated shutter speeds), and 2) the Asahi Pentaxes do not seem to like cold weather, in general, and will often jam once their temperature threshold has been met.
 This is due to their fine tolerances combined with the lubricants' viscosity increasing.
+3) It is a good idea to exercise the shutter regularly on first-gen Pentaxes, especially the 1/1000 speed.
+Otherwise, they can get a bit draggy and cause exposure issues.
 Other than that, the wonderfully sparse finder and mechanical excellence of these SLRs is a joy to experience.
 Just remember, you'll need a handheld or clip-on meter (make sure that your body has the machined cut-out in the shutter speed dial to allow the clip-on meter to couple), or you can just use Sunny 16, to get good exposures :-).

 Second Generation Mechanical Bodies